 California law designates the vast majority of the City’s records be available for public disclosure.
 These laws also provide certain categories of records that are exempt from public disclosure, such as personnel records, records related to current litigation or current real estate negotiations, and such.
 California Government Code Section 6250, et.sq., Public Records Act, allows ten (10) days to respond to a request.

-- Records that are disclosed to the public may be viewed at City Hall at no charge.
+- Public Records may be viewed at City Hall at no charge.

-- The City is not required by law to create a new record or list from an already existing request or provide public records exempt by express provisions of law from disclosure.
+- The City is not required by law to create a new record or list from an already existing request or provide public records exempt from disclosure by express provisions of law.

 Please Note: Requests that are too general in nature (i.e., all files relating to...) may result in a delay, pending further identification of the records.